danielo83996/FlightSystemDB/README.md

 * _Completed_: No further updates planned, but open to feedback and collaboration.

 ## Challenges
-Document any challenges faced during the project:
+Challenges faced during the project:
 * extracting values from tables
 * displaying items that are with a table whether it was rows or a single vale
 * Integration of databse with `SELECTION`, `INSERTION`, and `UPDATE`